Then what do we do? Do we reset the tragedy clock and hopelessly wait for it to happen again?

 At its core, mythic heroism is about being a consistent force for unity, optimism, tolerance, and inspiration in your society.
 It’s about seeking solutions to problems and taking action to implement change on a regular basis.
 It’s about being an everyday hero.

-Yes, we need people to be “momentary heroes,” those who act in the moment to help stop mass murders when they occur.
-But that’s not enough, because such momentary heroism is only “treating the symptom.”
+Yes, we need people to be “momentary heroes,” those who act in the moment to help stop mass murders and other disasters as they occur.
+But that’s only part of the heroism equation, because such momentary heroism is only “treating the symptom.”

 What we also need is proactive heroism.
-This national crisis requires all of us to be heroes in the mythic sense.
+This national crisis requires all of us to be heroes in the mythic sense, and act consistently to seek ways to prevent such atrocities before they occur.

-We must not wait for a moment in time to be heroes, and afterward fade into complacency.
+We must not wait for an opportune moment in time to be heroes, and afterward fade into complacency.
 We must work consistently to help create a national mindset that makes mass murder less likely.

 How Mythic Heroes Can Help Fight Mass Shootings